cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

     "SystemConfigProxy": "0x04C89607413713Ec9775E14b954286519d836FEf",
 ```

-4. Call `setGasConfig` function in `SystemConfigProxy` contract with generated payload:
+4. Call the `setGasConfig()` function in the `SystemConfigProxy` contract with the generated payload:

 ```bash
     cast send 0x04C89607413713Ec9775E14b954286519d836FEf 0x935f029e00000000000000000000000000000000000000000000000000000000000000000100000000000000000000000000000000000000000000000000000b00000001 -r http://192.168.10.3:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
 ```

 Where:
-    - `0x04C89607413713Ec9775E14b954286519d836FEf` is `SystemConfigProxy` contract address.
+    - `0x04C89607413713Ec9775E14b954286519d836FEf` is the `SystemConfigProxy` contract address.
     - `-r` is L1 RPC url.
-    - `--private-key` is private key of admin account that was used for deploy L2 contracts to L1 network.
+    - `--private-key` is private key of admin account that was used for deploy L2-related contracts to the L1 network.

-5. Check if `BaseFeeScalar` and `BlobBaseFeeScalar` are set correctly:
+5. Check if the `BaseFeeScalar` and `BlobBaseFeeScalar` values are set correctly:

 ```bash
     cast call 0x420000000000000000000000000000000000000F 'baseFeeScalar()(uint256)' --gas-price 10000000 --rpc-url http://192.168.10.11:8545